I pushed the door open, a knot of nerves twisting in my gut.

 “What?” he demanded as he brought up his unusually scrawny arms, considering his otherwise stocky build, and wrapped them moodily around his middle.

-For an otherworlder, my flat mate always accused me of being easily flustered.
+For an otherworlder, my flatmate always accused me of being easily flustered.
 Otherworlders were meant to be tough, powerful, and brimming with attitude.
 Me?
 I was anything but.
 A spider had dropped on me the other day, and I’d freaked out so badly, I’d tripped into the coffee table and broken it in half.

 “What do you want?” the guy growled as he flashed his less-than-patient gaze to my hand.

 “For the love of Belzox, another one, ha?
 Didn’t you read the sign on your way in, lady?”
-He pointed a pudgy, red finger at the door.
+He pointed a red pudgy finger at the door.
 “No help needed.
 Now get out of my shop.”
 He ticked his lip up and shot me a disgusted look.
 “Plus, you really think you’ve got what it takes to be a magical PI?
-Just look at ya, you can’t even find your own CV.”
+Just look at ya – you can’t even find your own CV.”
 He pointed to the floor by my feet.

-Flustered, cheeks turning as fire-truck red as the door, I realized my resume had dropped by my feet.
+Flustered, my cheeks turning as fire-truck red as the door, I realized my CV had dropped by my feet.
 I stooped to pick it up.
 By the time I was standing again, he’d turned his back on me and marched back through his pristine red door, muttering, “Get out before I throw you out.”

 Instantly a cold blast of wind shot into me, tugging my scarf from around my neck and sending it tumbling down the street.

 “No,” I gasped, lurching after it.
-That scarf was Buccano – a semi decent Italian brand, and one of the most expensive things I owned.
+That scarf was Buccano – a semi-decent Italian brand, and one of the most expensive things I owned.
 Spun blue-and-purple silk, it hid the otherworlder tattoo on my neck while also making me look respectable enough to score a job.